 Who else speaks at Agile Australia?

-AgileAus22 will include some speakers who have been invited to speak by TeamSlatts, the organisers, to address hot topics and any gaps in the program.
+AgileAus24 will include speakers invited to speak by TeamSlatts, the organisers, to address hot topics and any gaps in the program.

-It is possible for sponsors to purchase presentation spots, and these talks are labelled as such on the program.
+It is possible for sponsors to purchase presentation spots labelled as such on the program.

-Invited and keynote speakers are encouraged to participate in interactive Deep Dive sessions where attendees can pick their brains by asking any questions they have.
-Deep Dive sessions are capped to keep the discussion open and intimate.
+Invited and keynote speakers are encouraged to participate in interactive, intimate Deep Dive sessions where attendees can pick their brains by asking questions.

-Please note that any confirmation emails coming to you from the submission system may get stuck in your spam folder so be sure to check there if you are missing them!
+Please note that any confirmation emails from the submission system may get stuck in your spam folder, so be sure to check if you are missing them!

 How do I know if I’m on the right track?

-If you find yourself in need of some extra guidance to help your EOI be the best that it can be, you can request assistance from the AgileAus EOI doctor.
+If you need extra guidance to help your EOI be the best it can be, you can request assistance from the AgileAus EOI doctor.

-The doctor’s role is to work outside the reviewing process, offering advice and answering questions to those that need it on a one-on-one basis.
+The doctor’s role is to work outside the reviewing process, offering advice and answering questions to those that need it one-on-one.
 To be connected with this free service, please email: firstname.lastname@example.org

 How does feedback work?